 Howard Gaukrodger

-The new author from Downunder
+The new author from down under

-“A full-time author, Howard has been involved in writing all his life,” reports Denise Baden of Habitat Press.
+“Howard has been involved in creative writing all his life,” reports Denise Baden of Habitat Press.
 “He taught English, studied translation, then operated a language consultancy in Norway.”

 In love with adventure, Howard has lived in Europe, South America and Australasia.
 However, it was his escapades of cycling across North Africa that triggered his interest in writing a short story about a Berber family in the Sahara Desert many years later.